He has been an SEO content writer for over five years. Mohsen is now working as a member of the editorial team of several websites.

 - Shut Up

-Persians also utilize Kir as a slang word when someone is speaking extremely loudly.
+Persians also utilize Kir as a slang word when someone is speaking exceptionally loudly.
 But some other contexts in which they might Kir you are:

 - When you laugh at them or make fun of them